 Why do people travel?
 Some do it for the sights, some for the food and some do it to immerse themselves in the cultures of a different country.
-Spain definitely offers the best of all three with their delicious cuisines, jaw-dropping natural sights, and a rich cultural heritage.
+Spain certainly offers the best of all three with their delicious cuisines, jaw-dropping natural sights, and rich cultural heritage.

 The food, of course, can be found practically anywhere.
-When it comes to cultural attractions however, you need to visit several places in order to get the full impact of Spain’s colourful history.
+When it comes to cultural attractions however, you need to visit several places get the full impact of Spain’s colourful history.
 Here are 11 of the most popular cultural attractions in the country.

 Due to the popularity of this page we have now updated to include the 80 top tourist attractions in Spain…enjoy!